HangerIsACat/benchease/README.md

 4. When the build succeeds, exit the container's console.

 5. Run step 6 and 7 of the section "Docker container setup".

+---

+## How to deploy changes

+1. Connect to Docker container via bash.
+`docker exec -it benchease /bin/bash`

+2. Inside the container, stop the gradle process.
+`./gradlew --stop`

+3. Pull the updates.
+`git pull`

+4. Disconnect from the container.
+`exit`

+5. Run BenchEase application as a detached process in the container.
+`docker exec --detach benchease ./gradlew bootRun`

+6. Run sample API after a few minutes to check.